-Northland Civil Defence will issue a tsunami warning - and trigger sirens - after receiving an official tsunami warning from the Ministry of Civil Defence and Emergency Management National Warning System.
+Northland Civil Defence will issue a tsunami warning - and trigger sirens - after receiving an official tsunami warning from the National Emergency Management Agency (NEMA) National Warning System.

 What to do when you hear a siren

 Tsunami sirens and their strobe lights are just one part of a range of formal and informal warning systems, any one of which can alert people to a tsunami.